rust-lang/this-week-in-rust/drafts/2019-05-21-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [panic-never](https://github.com/japaric/panic-never), a crate to make every panic a link-time error.
-Thanks to [ehsanmok](https://users.rust-lang.org/t/crate-of-the-week/2704/544) for the suggestion!
+This week we have two crates: [memory-profiles](https://github.com/nokia/memory-profiler), does what it says on the box. [momo](https://github.com/llogiq/momo) is a procedural macro that outlines generic conversions to reduce monomorphized code.
+Thanks to [ehsanmok](https://users.rust-lang.org/t/crate-of-the-week/2704/549) and llogiq for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!